 Proposed Legal Drafting

 As set out in Appendix 1.
 With the following minor amendment to wording in Agreed Procedure 17 section 2.

+The bank account that will be used for the payments to Participants will be based on the latest bank account details that have been approved in the Balancing Market Interface prior to close of business on the day before the issue of the relevant Settlement Document or Invoice.

 LEGAL REVIEW